-Meteosat Third Generation (MTG) is a fleet of highly innovative, next generation geostationary satellite system, which will be made up of a constellation of three operational satellites - two imagers and one sounder - that will be operated by EUMETSAT.
-This system will serve Europe and Africa by supporting meteorological and related environmental services by significantly increasing the accuracy of short-range weather forecasting (nowcasting).
+EUMETSAT's Meteosat Third Generation is a highly innovative satellite system that will serve Europe and Africa by significantly increasing the accuracy of short-term weather forecasts (nowcasting) thus supporting meteorological and related environmental services.
 The data from these satellites will also increase the accuracy of complex computer modelling of the weather (numerical weather prediction), air quality monitoring and climate monitoring.